 After the installation gets completed, there will be a new button that says Activate.
 The plugin won’t start working until the activation, so click the button, as well.

 Now both the installation and activation have been completed, so move forward to the next step.

-When the plugin is activated, you’ll see a form which has multiple steps, and you need to fill them out to complete the primary installation.
+When the plugin is activated, you’ll see a form that has multiple steps, and you need to fill them out to complete the primary installation.

 Similarly, there will appear two new tabs on the WordPress dashboard: WooCommerce and Products.
 Technically speaking, WooCommerce is the place from where you’ll control everything – orders, payments, and all.